RupW/JsonExampleCSharp/README.md

           public List<Menu> Menu { get; set; }
       }
       ```
-   4. and let's add code to read in the JSON file and deserialize it into our structure in the Main() method:
+   4. and let's add code to read in the JSON file and deserialize it into our structure in the Main() method, using the example it gave us plus `File.ReadAllText()` to read the whole file into a string:
       ```c#
       var menuRoot = JsonConvert.DeserializeObject<MenuRoot>(
           File.ReadAllText("genericSample.json"));